 1 teaspoon Cream of Tartar

 Heat oven to 375°f.
-Roll half of dough at a time 1/8 inch thick on lightly floured source.
+Roll half of the dough at a time 1/8 inch thick on a lightly floured source.
 Cut into desired shapes.
 Place on ungreased cookie sheet; sprinkle with granulated sugar.

 Bake 7 to 8 minutes or until light brown.
 Remove from cookie sheet.
 About 5 dozen 2- 2-1/2 inch cookies.